andi611/Kaldi-LibriSpeech-fMLLR/README.md

 This repository contains Kaldi recipes on the LibriSpeech corpora to execute the fMLLR feature extraction process.
 Once [Kaldi](http://kaldi-asr.org/doc/install.html) is installed, replace the files under `$KALDI_ROOT/egs/librispeech/s5/` with the files in the repository (especially [`run.sh`](run.sh) and [`cmd.sh`](cmd.sh)).

+These code and procedures are also publised on the [fMLLR wiki page](https://en.wikipedia.org/wiki/FMLLR).
+Feel free to use or modify them, any bug report or improvement suggestion will be appreciated.
+If you have any questions, please contact r07942089@ntu.edu.tw.

 ## Prerequisite
 ### Setup Kaldi
 - Install [Kaldi](http://kaldi-asr.org/doc/install.html)